Nanosurf: First Atomic Force Microscope Image on Mars

 The first image recorded by an atomic force microscope on another planet.
 On July 9, 2008, Mars day 44 of the Phoenix Mars Mission, the atomic force microscope on the Mars Lander recorded an image of a test grid, which serves as a calibration for the microscope.
 This image was successfully transmitted to Earth by the Phoenix Mars probe, and demonstrates full functionality of the nano-imaging device under the harsh Martian conditions, satisfying the NASA Phoenix team as well as the Swiss scientific team responsible for the development of the microscope.

 The area imaged by the microscope is 40 × 40 μm, small enough to fit on an eyelash.
 The grooves in this substrate are 14 μm apart, from center to center.
 The vertical dimension is exaggerated in the image to make surface details more visible.
 The grooves are 300 nm deep.

+Subsequent product development (2008–present)

+Following the Phoenix Mars Mission, Nanosurf concentrated on broadening its research-grade portfolio while retaining its educational line.
+The FlexAFM introduced a flexure-stage scanner aimed at versatile life science and materials work, while the CoreAFM, offered as a single self-contained instrument supporting more than thirty operating modes, became the company's affordable research workhorse.

+In 2020 Nanosurf released the DriveAFM, a closed-loop, photothermally driven system positioned as the company's flagship platform.
+In 2023 the DriveAFM received the Wiley Analytical Science Award.

+The NaioAFM and NaioSTM continued the company's table-top tradition for teaching and basic research, while the Alphacen 300 and Alphacen 300 Drive brought Nanosurf scan heads into industrial wafer metrology and large-sample inspection (substrates up to 300 mm and 45 kg).
+Flex-Mount, Nanite and LensAFM address custom integration into upright optical microscopes and bespoke industrial setups.